How to Eat a Poem

 - Powdered sugar for dusting

 - Adjust an oven rack to the middle position.
-Preheat the oven to 350F, and butter and flour a 9-inch round or square cake pan (I used a springform pan (affiliate link)).
+Preheat the oven to 350F, and butter and flour a 9-inch round or square cake pan, or a springform pan like I used.

 - In a large bowl, whisk together the whole wheat and all-purpose flours, spices, baking powder, baking soda, and salt.
 In a small bowl, whisk together the egg, buttermilk, and fresh ginger.